 Interview by Richard Doughty

 Has Jon Mold's account got you thinking about venturing into a career as a finance director?
-If so, explore the finance vacancies that are currently live on our website and apply for the chance to secure an interview!
+If so, explore the finance and accounting jobs that are currently live on our website and apply for the chance to secure an interview!